Most Frequently asked UNIX Interview Questions and Answers:

 - ‘*’: This represents all entries.

 Q #50) What do understand by Kernel?

-Unix operating system is basically divided into three parts, namely, the kernel, the shell and the commands and utilities.
-Kernel serves as the heart of the Unix operating system which does not deal directly with the user but rather act as a separate interactive program for users logged in.
+Answer: Unix operating system is basically divided into three parts, namely, the kernel, the shell, and the commands and utilities.
+Kernel serves as the heart of the Unix operating system which does not deal directly with the user but rather acts as a separate interactive program for users logged in.

 It performs the following functions:

-b) Perform tasks like memory management, file management and task scheduling.
+- Perform tasks like memory management, file management, and task scheduling.

-Q #51) Describe key features of Bourne shell.
+Q #51) Describe key features of the Bourne shell.

 Q #52) Enlist the key features of Korn Shell.

-Some of the features of Korn shell are listed below:
+Some of the features of the Korn shell are listed below:

-d) Debugging primitives who help programmers debug their shell code.
+- Debugging primitives who help programmers debug their shellcode.

-f) Ability to use aliases which is defined as the shorthand names for command.
+- Ability to use aliases which are defined as the shorthand names for command.

 Q #53) What do you understand by shell variables?

-To define a shell variable, ‘set’ command is used.
+- To define a shell variable, the ‘set’ command is used.

-Q #54) Describe responsibilities of Shell in brief.
+Q #54) Describe the responsibilities of Shell in brief.

-e) Provides certain commands to customize and control environment.
+- It provides certain commands to customize and control the environment.

 This file system consists of the files that are organized into a multi-level hierarchy called a directory tree.

-In other words, the file system is a collection of files and directories and has few below-mentioned features:
+In other words, the file system is a collection of files and directories and has few features like:

-c) Every file and directory are uniquely identified by:
+- Every file and directory is uniquely identified by:

 - A unique identifier

-d) All files are organized into a multi-level directory known as ‘Directory tree’.
+- All files are organized into a multi-level directory known as the ‘Directory tree’.

 Q #56) What do you understand by command substitution?

-Command substitution is the method which is performed every time the commands that are enclosed in backquotes are processed y the shell.
-This process replaces the standard output and displays on the command line.
+Answer: Command substitution is the method that is performed every time the commands that are enclosed in backquotes are processed by the shell.
+This process replaces the standard output and displays it on the command line.